 - Michigan’s rules continue to apply, despite the new federal guidelines.

-Short-term plan duration limited to 185 days in Michigan
+Short-term plan duration in Michigan

-Which insurers offer short-term plans in Michigan?
+Which insurers offer short-term health insurance in Michigan?

 - Companion Life